Dormammu: 1970s

 Dormammu enters into an alliance with the Asgardian Loki and tricks superhero teams the Avengers and Defenders into fighting each other for components of the artifact known as the Evil Eye of Avalon.
 The Eye is reassembled, and allows Dormammu to merge his own universe with all the planets of the "regular" Marvel Universe without breaking his vow.
 Dormammu imprisons the traitorous Loki and effortlessly overwhelms all of his other opponents, leaving only the Scarlet Witch.
 When Loki escapes and distracts Dormammu, the Scarlet Witch casts a hex on the Eye that causes it to absorb Dormammu, and costs Loki his sanity.

-After being seen in flashback, the character manages to reintegrate himself on Earth, but is recovering slowly to full strength.
+After being seen in flashback, Dormammu manages to reintegrate himself on Earth, but is recovering slowly to full strength.
 Together with Umar, Dormammu captures the elder goddess Gaea, and seeks revenge against the Scarlet Witch by kidnapping her and her mentor Agatha Harkness from her wedding to the Vision.
 After Wanda and Agatha remove the heat needed for his regeneration, he departs for his own realm.
 Immediately afterwards, he attempts to destroy Doctor Strange and Clea.
-He is betrayed by Umar, who steals his power and allows the character to be banished from Earth.
+He is betrayed by Umar, who steals his power and allows Dormammu to be banished from Earth.

 Dormammu tricks Strange into battling both the demon Ghost Rider and the Bounty Hunter in an unsuccessful attempt to kill Strange.
 Dormammu appears in a "What If...?" alternate universe story as Strange's master in that reality.

 1980s

 Dormammu acts as the envoy of Lord Chaos and plays against Odin in a cosmic chess match whose outcome decides the universal balance of chaos and order.
 Umar attempts to rig the game in her brother's favor by manipulating Odin's son Thor unsuccessfully, and the game ends in a draw.

 Dormammu's agent Baron Mordo travels back in time to London in the year 1943, where he allies with the aristocrats Viscount Krowler and Sir Anthony Baskerville.
 Dormammu possesses Krowler, and begins to manifest on the Earth plane by absorbing power from the destruction of World War II, but he is banished by Doctor Strange.

-The character reappears during the "Inferno" storyline.
+Dormammu reappears during the "Inferno" storyline.
 Strange, following an arduous confrontation with Shuma-Gorath, heals through a process that takes him through various mystical realms.
 This allows Dormammu to attach himself to his foe, and possess the sorcerer's body, which exempts him from the vow to not directly enter the Earth-realm.
 Summoning extraterrestrial sorcerers as his lieutenants, Dormammu vows to "burn" and replace the Celestials as the greatest power in the Earth's universe, but is distracted and tricked by Clea and Strange (his consciousness occupying a rat), while their ally Topaz exorcises Dormammu's presence.